 The Great Cathedral and Mosque in Cordoba, Spain, also known by the names Mezquita and Cathedral of the Assumption of Our Lady, is hailed as one of the grandest monuments of the Moorish architecture.
 The medieval structure used to be an Islamic mosque, and later converted into a Roman Catholic Cathedral.
 The Great Cathedral and Mosque dates back to the 10th century, a time when Cordoba was the largest and most affluent city in Europe.

-Other features that make The Great Cathedral and Mosque worthy to be seen includes the elaborately-designed prayer niche or mihrab accentuated with geometric and flowing design of nature’s images such as landscapes and plants.
-The colforful mosaics, bright minarets, elegant stained-glass, spotless white marbles, fountains and courtyards are features that make The Great Cathedral and Mosque inviting.
+Other features that make The Great Cathedral and Mosque worthy to be seen include the elaborately-designed prayer niche or mihrab accentuated with geometric and flowing design of nature’s images such as landscapes and plants.
+The colorful mosaics, bright minarets, elegant stained-glass, spotless white marbles, fountains, and courtyards are features that make The Great Cathedral and Mosque inviting.